 Personally Identifying Information

 Any personally identifying information we collect about you is kept private and is never shared.
 So what is it that we do collect?
-Well in order to handle obvious things like authentication, and get a better idea about who my sponsors are and to be able to connect with you this site will track things from your public GitHub profile like:
+Well in order to handle obvious things like authentication, and get a better idea about who our sponsors are and to be able to connect with you this site will track things from your public GitHub profile like:

 - Your name